 - In the Rows section, you can exclude accounts and thus have a view of groups only.

-- If you think you're use this print setting again, create a Composition.
+- If you think you're use this print setting again, create a Customization.

 Using the different options you can customize your prints.
 Below are some examples.

-This print has been set up with the quote values for the current year only.
+This print was set up with only the budget values for the current year.

 The final (current) values are compared with those of the forecast.

-In the Subdivision section set quarterly and the program shows the forecast income statement for the various quarters.
+In the Subdivision section set quarterly and the program shows the forecast Profit and Loss statement for the various quarters.

 The evolution of the budget forecast during the year will now be displayed.

-This printout is set up to print both the estimate and the final balance.
-We therefore have the expected and current situation at the end of the quarters.
+This print is set up to print the budget and the final balance.
+Thus we have the budget and current situation for the quarters.

 Three-year forecast for Profit and Loss account